 A Dandy in Aspic (1968)

 In West Berlin at the height of the Cold War, British spy Eberlin (Laurence Harvey) is tasked with the dangerous assignment of finding and assassinating the treacherous KGB agent Krasnevin, who has killed many undercover British agents.
 He's given a new partner, Gatiss (Tom Courtenay), to help eliminate the deadly Russian.
-What neither his bosses nor his partner know, however, is that Eberlin himself is Krasnevin, a double agent whose secret identity his Moscow bosses don't want compromised.
 The British and Soviet intelligence services attempt to out-fox one another using the homesick double-agent Krasnevin as pawn in this complex spy-game.

 Starring: Laurence Harvey, Tom Courtenay, Mia Farrow